joejarlett/theyard/content/residents/handbook/index.md

 icon: /images/google-docs.png
 ---

-This document is provided by the EMC when purchasing a property in the estate.
-It supports the TP1 document by outlining definitions as well as the EMC's and resident's responsibilities.
+Our Handbook is a vital source of information for all those living on The Yard.
+It acts as our constitution and sets out our collective values as well as sets out everyday guidelines for practical matters.
+Please read it!

 <!--more-->